-Having strong HR policies and practices can help employers avoid litigations and ensuring a high level of communication can reduce internal disputes.
+Strong HR policies and practices can help employers avoid litigations, and ensuring a high level of communication can reduce internal disputes.

-If you’re having disputes with your employer and are not getting what you deserve, contact Ehline Law today and we will help protect your rights.
-California sees a lot of wage lawsuits against employers in the booming food industry, and it is important to have proper legal representation with our Los Angeles class-action lawyers.
+If you’re having disputes with your employer and are not getting what you deserve, contact Ehline Law today, and we will help protect your rights.
+California sees a lot of wage lawsuits against employers in the booming food industry, and it is essential to have proper legal representation with our Los Angeles class-action lawyers.